 College Football’s “Game of the Century” between LSU and Alabama didn’t quite live up to the hype on Saturday night, even though the matchup was indeed a defense-filled, intense game that resulted in a 9-6 overtime victory by the LSU Tigers.
 But while that game fell short of many expectations, Sunday’s NFL slate could easily make up for it.
+Let’s see what we have in store for the NFL Picks Week 9 edition!

 The Week 9 NFL schedule features a number of key matchups, as the Giants and Patriots face off, the Ravens and Steelers renew their rivalry and the Chicago Bears travel to Philadelphia to take on the Eagles on Monday night.